 Recently, my classroom was equipped with a new 1080p projector and a 120″ (diagonal) projection screen.
 This system was chosen to allow ample resolution for demonstrating software while still providing reasonable visibility in the back of the room.
-We used an educational design standard that recommends a minimum of 1′ of screen height for every 6″ the viewer is away from the screen.
-The screen is roughly 60″ high, so this should work for users up to about 30′ from the screen (which happily is about as far away as they can be in this room).
+We used an educational design standard that recommends a minimum of 1″ of screen height for every 6″ the viewer is away from the screen.
+The screen is roughly 60″ high, so this should work for users up to about 30′ from the screen (which is about as far away as they can be in this room).

-When in use, the screen is about 5′ tall and 9′ wide and the only viable position for the screen is front and center — right in front of the existing whiteboard.
+The screen is about 5′ tall and 9′ wide and the only viable position for the screen is front and center — right in front of the existing whiteboard.
 We installed the screen as high as possible, but it still covers the top half of the whiteboard (the most useful part) and only leaves 1-1/2′ of unobstructed whiteboard on either side.
 In other words, I can either use the projector OR the whiteboard at any given time.

 The pen interface was more difficult.
 I have used low cost digitizing tablets (like a Wacom Intuos or Bamboo), but I never liked having to watch a screen on the computer while trying to write on a disconnected drawing surface.
 The Wacom Cintiq tablets are wonderful, but they cost as much as a nice laptop and have features that are far beyond what is needed for presentations.
 I toyed with the idea of using a 2-in-1 laptop but did not find stylus options to be very compelling, though a Microsoft Surface or similar unit would certainly work.
 I looked at services like Splashtop that would allow me to use a tablet and roam the room, but would also tie me to an annual subscription and would require pretty robust WiFi to be reliable.